Gear

 Backpack, leather 12# cap.
 S £3

 Backpack, frame 12# cap.
-4/2 back armor 1# £6
+4|2 back armor 1# £6

-Backpack, casket 12# cap. armor 7|3 Back 2# £8
+Backpack, casket 12# cap. armor 7|3 back armor 2# £8

-Barrel, aging, oak, 53 gal, new 80# cap.
-15# £1.4
+Barrel, oak, 53 gal, new aging barrel 15# £1.4

-Barrel, keg, oak, new, 15.5 gal 6# cap.
+Barrel, keg 15.5 gal keg; 12# cap.
 2# 8p

 Burlap sack 12# cap.
 S 1p

-Mouse sack 6 pocket space £2
+Mouse sack +6 pocket space £2

-The buden column describes a container’s weight when worn.
-Only small (S) containers are nonburdensome when worn.
+Small (S) containers are nonburdensome when worn.

 Backpack, leather

 A quality pack.
-Resistant to cutting and, to a limited extent, fire.
+Resistant to fire.

 Backpack, Casket

-A steel-bound cedar chest with straps.
+Steel-bound chest with straps.
 Resists water damage, impacts, and fire.

 Mouse Sack

 The cultural luggage of mice coastwide.
-A soft, expansible pouch, most often of suede or knit.
+A soft expansible pouch, most often of suede or knit.
 Provides 6 pocket space.

-cooking gear
+cooking

 ITEM Info Burden Price